towardsdata/towardsdata.github.io/_posts/data/data-lake-and-lakehouse/2023-08-02-aws-lake-formation.markdown

 ## What is a workflow?

-A workflow is a container consisting of **AWS Glue crawlers**, **jobs**, and **triggers** that are generated to orchestrate the loading and updating of data. create the workflow in Lake Formation, and it executes in the AWS Glue service.
+A workflow is a *container* consisting of **AWS Glue crawlers**, **jobs**, and **triggers** that are generated to orchestrate the loading and updating of data.
 Lake Formation can track the status of a workflow as a single entity.

 Blueprints use the data source, the data target, and the schedule to configure the workflow.
 In other words, when we define a workflow, we select the blueprint upon which it is based.
 We can then run workflows on demand or on a schedule.
 Workflows that we create in Lake Formation are visible in the AWS Glue console as a directed acyclic graph (DAG).
+Each DAG node is a job, crawler, or trigger.
 Using the DAG, we can track the progress of the workflow and perform troubleshooting.

+The user who executed a Lake Formation workflow is given the Lake Formation SELECT permission on the Data Catalog tables that the workflow creates after it has finished.

 ## What is tag-based access control in the AWS Lake Formation, and what's the need for it?